Table of Contents

 Specific Sales Experience

 They also need another year of SDR work.
 SDRs book meetings and do cold outreach.
 This includes cold calling and cold emailing.
-Ideally as an Account Executive they are sourcing most or all of their opportunities themselves.
+Ideally, as an Account Executive, they are sourcing most or all of their opportunities themselves.

 You need someone who considers themselves a hunter.
-Industry expertise is a nice to have, but not a requirement.
+Industry expertise is a nice-to-have, but not a requirement.
 Finding someone who has run similar types of sales cycles is going to reduce your risk.

 Independent